anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Discovery of Pledge by Registrar-Agent {#discovery_uc2_ppa}

 The discovery of the pledge by registrar-agent should be done by using DNS-based Service Discovery {{RFC6763}} over Multicast DNS {{RFC6762}} to discover the pledge.
-Note that {{RFC6762}} Section 9 provides support for conflict resolution in situations when an mDNS responder receives a mDNS response with inconsistent rdata.
+Note that {{RFC6762}} Section 9 provides support for conflict resolution in situations when an DNS-SD with mDNS responder receives a mDNS response with inconsistent data.
 The pledge constructs a local host name based on device local information (product-serial-number), which results in "product-serial-number._brski-pledge._tcp.local".
-The product-serial-number composition is vendor dependent and may contain information regarding the vendor, the product type, and further information specific to the product instance.
-To allow distinction of pledges, the product-serial-number therfore needs to be sufficiently unique.
+The product-serial-number composition is manufacturer dependent and may contain information regarding the manufacturer, the product type, and further information specific to the product instance.
+To allow distinction of pledges, the product-serial-number therefore needs to be sufficiently unique.

 The registrar-agent MAY use

 * "product-serial-number._brski-pledge._tcp.local", to discover a specific pledge, e.g., when connected to a local network.
 * "_brski-pledge._tcp.local" to get a list of pledges to be bootstrapped.

-A manufacturer may allow the pledge to react on mDNS discovery without his product-serial-number contained.
+A manufacturer may allow the pledge to react on DNS-SD with mDNS discovery without his product-serial-number contained.
 This allows a commissioning tool to discover pledges to be bootstrapped in the domain.
 The manufacturer support this functionality as outlined in {{sec_cons_mDNS}}.

-Establishing network connectivity of the pledge is out of scope of this document but necessary to apply mDNS.
+Establishing network connectivity of the pledge is out of scope of this document but necessary to apply DNS-SD with mDNS.
 For Ethernet it is provided by simply connecting the network cable.
 For WiFi networks, connectivity can be provided by using a pre-agreed SSID for bootstrapping, e.g., as proposed in {{I-D.richardson-emu-eap-onboarding}}.
 The same approach can be used by 6LoWPAN/mesh using a pre-agreed PAN ID.